CBD Oil for Children – Is it Safe?

 CBD, otherwise known as cannabidiol, is a naturally occurring compound in hemp.
 Over the last ten years, CBD has been getting increasing amounts of media attention due to a succession of high profile stories where children’s lives have been turned around after taking CBD oil.

-While most research has been carried out using a 99% purified version of CBD which is different to most full spectrum CBD oils on the market, the fact that it was found relatively free from side effects, should reassure any parent giving their child CBD oil for the first time.
+While most research has been carried out using a 99% purified version of CBD which is different to most full spectrum CBD oils on the market, the fact that it was found relatively free from side effects, suggests CBD is safe in children.